Elbtalkessel/eternal-struggle/README.md

 Removing `AppleALC.kext` doesn't help.
 Tried adding SSDT-EC-DESKTOP.aml and power management related one.
 Non verbose boot gives screen about failed boot and asks press any key.
-`romfile="...path.."` on pci passtrhough in args does nothing
+`romfile="...path.."` on pci passtrhough in args does nothing.

 # Unrelated prob
 SSDT-HPET.aml do fixes power mgm issue but sometimes doesn't